bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 | **Medium** | 70% | 66 | 1 | 200 | 54 | 129 | 0.81 | Bottom 10% |
 | **Hard** | 74% | 103 | 2 | 296 | 76 | 137 | 0.82 | Bottom 25% |

+Since even the 'Easy' thresholds still require finding ROMs in the bottom 5% of real games, I needed to search millions of candidates to find anything promising.
+Fortunately, analyzing 4KB ROM images is exactly the kind of embarrassingly parallel problem GPUs excel at.

+## CUDA Search

+My GTX 1070 has 1,920 CUDA cores compared to my CPU's 8 cores - that's a 240x difference in parallel processing units.
+More importantly, each CUDA core can independently generate and analyze a ROM simultaneously.
+Instead of generating ROMs sequentially and passing them through a pipeline, I can generate a million ROMs in parallel, analyze them all at once, and only transfer the promising candidates back to the CPU.

+The CUDA implementation moves all the heuristics directly onto the GPU.
+Each thread generates one 4KB ROM using CUDA's random number generator, then immediately applies the same analysis pipeline: counting valid opcodes, detecting TIA/RIOT register accesses, finding branch patterns, and calculating the composite score.
+The beauty of this approach is that a million ROM analyses happen in parallel rather than sequence.

 [back](../)